Advsol/Angular-settings-demo/README.md

 # Angular 9 Settings Demo
 This iPart demonstrates, using Angular 9, how to grab the settings for your iPart.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--deployUrl` flag when running ng build:
+Use the `--deployUrl` flag when running ng build to ensure the correct asset paths for deployment in iMIS:

 For CDN style deployment:
 `ng build --deployUrl=https://[SLD.FLD]/[folder]/ `